nghafourian/test/Pluto.md

 ### pyPLUTO installation:

 One of the tools you could use for`PLUTO` is `pyPLUTO`, the source code of which is included in the `PLUTO` directory that you installed in the previous section.
 To see the the `pyPLUTO` manual, open the PLUTO directory that you created on your own system and then go the `Doc` folder.
 For example, on my system I have something like `/home/neda/PLUTO/Doc`.
-Now open the file `pyPLUTO.html`and go to **GETTING STARTED --> Installation** and follow the second (recommended) method as we state here.
+Now open the file `pyPLUTO.html`and go to **GETTING STARTED --> Installation** and follow the second (recommended) method as we state here:
 * Create a directory to store the pyPLUTO modules.
 For example I create this directory on my home directory.
 ```sh
 cd \home\neda